fmcooper/regret-equal-sm/README.md

 * There are several variables that may be changed in this script including the timeout command, timeout time, java classpath and location of the example.
 For more information please see the script.
 * If you get CPLEX errors at this point then you will need to check you have followed all installation instructions above.
 Also ensure that your path variables have been correctly exported by running "$ echo $PATH" etc.
 * If you wish to run algorithms separately, please see the script for an example of how they are called.
-* If you want to run the IP correctness testing, please un-comment out this section of the script.
+* If you want to run the IP correctness testing, please un-comment this section of the script.

 ******************************